Reuse recyclables to make a 3D recycle craft Christmas tree your child can decorate as they wish!

-This Christmas tree project is made out of recyclables: cardboard pieces for the tree itself, an egg containers lid for the stand, matchstick boxes for the “gifts”, wrapped in used wrapping paper.
+This recycled Christmas tree project is made out of recyclables: cardboard pieces for the tree itself, an egg containers lid for the stand, matchstick boxes for the “gifts”, wrapped in used wrapping paper.

 The decorations are loose parts we used in our Magnetic Hunt box.